Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 1. Create an application in the [zoom marketplace](https://marketplace.zoom.us/).

-2. Pull open the dropdown that says Develop and click build app - select the OAuth for the app type
+2. Pull open the dropdown that says Develop and click build app - select the OAuth for the app type.

-3. Name it whatever you would like, make it an account-level app and do not publish to the Marketplace
+3. Name it whatever you would like, make it an account-level app and do not publish to the Marketplace.

 4. Now your app has been created.
 A few items to note here on the first page:
      * You will need the clientID and Client Secret Key to use as injectables in OC and to fill in the application config in ACA.
      * Then you will also need to fill out the redirect URL and whitelist URL with the url of the path to the your OpenContent plus the zoom endpoint name.

         Ex: `http://localhost:8080/alfresco/OpenContent/annotation/zoomAuth`